Robotics Prepping Station for Upcoming Solar Array Spacewalks

-Category: Space Hits: 1At center, Expedition 65 Flight Engineers Megan McArthur and Mark Vande Hei pose with astronauts Shane Kimbrough (far left) and Thomas Pesquet (far right) who are in spacesuits.
+Category: Space Hits: 2At center, Expedition 65 Flight Engineers Megan McArthur and Mark Vande Hei pose with astronauts Shane Kimbrough (far left) and Thomas Pesquet (far right) who are in spacesuits.

 Mission controllers will command the Canadarm2 robotic arm to remove a new pair of solar arrays from the SpaceX Cargo Dragon resupply ship tonight.
 Four Expedition 65 astronauts are also training for robotics activities to support two spacewalks scheduled to begin next week.